 1. Cured meats

-If you follow the Save Our Bones Program, you know that all meat, poultry, and fish are acidifying foods.
+If you follow the Osteoporosis Reversal Program, you know that all meat, poultry, and fish are acidifying foods.
 Therefore, you should have them in moderation and in balance with alkalizing foods.

 But processed meats or cold cuts – including bacon and the ever-so-popular hot dogs – are the most acidifying of all animal proteins mainly because of a preservative, color, and flavor enhancer commonly used: sodium nitrite.
 In increasingly rare instances, sodium nitrate is also used, but the end result is the same since it is converted into nitrites by microorganisms present in the digestive system.